Unravelling the non-classicality role in Gaussian heat engines: Quantum heat engines

-As already expected from Ref.\cite{Abah_2014}, the efficiency increases with the squeezing parameter (see Fig.(\ref{ottofi})).
-For higher values of squeezing, the efficiency will approach the unity, but never surpasses it.
-It is interesting to mention that due to the way that the cycle is designed, the efficiency does not depend explicitly on the temperature of the reservoirs.
+As already expected from Ref.~\cite{Abah_2014}, the efficiency increases with the squeezing parameter (see Fig.~\ref{Fig_OttoandEf}~(a)) and for higher values of squeezing, the efficiency will approach unity, but will never exceed it.
+Note that, compared to the classical case, the efficiency does not explicitly depend on the temperature of the reservoirs.

-The behaviour of the classicality function over the cycle is plotted in Fig.(\ref{classicalityotto}).
-Observe that, in the first stroke ($\mathsf{A}$-$\mathsf{B}$), a non-classicality is added to the single-mode by the action of the squeezing operator.
-In other words, a classical state, with no coherence, was taken to the non-classical regime (red region), characterized now by a non-classical state which contains coherence in the energy eigenbasis.
+The behaviour of the classicality function throughout the cycle is plotted in Fig.~\ref{Fig_OttoandEf}~(b).
+Observe that in the first stroke ($\mathsf{AB}$), non-classicality is added to the single mode by the action of the squeezing operator.
+In other words, a classical state with no coherence was taken to the non-classical regime (red region), now characterised by a non-classical state with coherence in its energy eigenbasis.

-In the next stroke ($\mathsf{B}$-$\mathsf{C}$), the squeezing parameter stays constant, while the temperature of the bosonic mode increases, which means an increase of the classicality function.
-We may interpret this result as if the bath has consumed part of the coherence added in the first stroke.
-The last strokes ($\mathsf{C}$-$\mathsf{D}$) and ($\mathsf{D}$-$\mathsf{A}$) correspond to the unsqueezing and the lowering of the temperature of the bosonic mode.
-Thus, in this step, the classicality function increases until its maximum and goes to its initial value.
-From Fig. (\ref{ottofi}), we see that non-classicality is a resource since the efficiency increases with the degree of squeezing.
-However, only a part of the non-classicality is used over the cycle since the interaction between the single-mode and the reservoir causes an increase in the system's classicality.
+In the next stroke ($\mathsf{BC}$), the squeezing parameter stays constant, while the temperature of the bosonic mode increases, meaning an increase in the classicality function.
+This can be interpreted as if the bath had consumed part of the non-classicality that was added in the first stroke.
+The last two strokes ($\mathsf{CD}$) and ($\mathsf{DA}$) correspond to the unsqueezing and the lowering of the temperature of the bosonic mode.
+Thus, in this step, the classicality function increases until its maximum and reaches its initial value.
+From Fig.~\ref{Fig_OttoandEf}~(b), we see that non-classicality is an essential resource in thermodynamics as the efficiency of the protocol increases with the degree of squeezing.
+More precisely, with the degree of non-classicality.

+Note that this protocol does not fully explore the non-classicality added in the bosonic mode as the interaction with the hot reservoir causes an increase in the system's classicality.
+This motivates us to introduce a novel stroke type in which the degree of classicality is kept constant during the system-reservoir interaction.